Pichi Pichi With Fresh Coconut (Niyog) | Best-Selling Filipino Dessert at Amber!

 - Combine the ingredients thoroughly and transfer the mixture to a container for steaming.
 If you have aluminum foil, cover the container with it; if not, simply use a cloth to cover the lid of the steamer.

-- Preheat the steamer, ensuring the water reaches a boil, ready to embrace the mixture.
+- Preheat the steamer, ensuring the water reaches a boil, and get ready to embrace the mixture.
 Steam the mixture for approximately 30 minutes, observing as the cassava gradually transforms into a visually appealing translucent texture.

 - After steaming, remove the mixture from the steamer and allow it to cool for about 15 minutes.
 Once the mixture has cooled, use a tablespoon to scoop it confidently, shaping and rolling it in freshly grated coconut for an exquisite finish.